What is the Cooperative Education/Internship Program?

 - Have a cumulative grade point average (GPA) of 3.0 or higher

-- Have completed six (6) credit hours applicable to his/her degree program, and will have completed nine (9) credit hours by the start of the internship
+- Have completed nine (9) credit hours applicable to his/her degree program by the start of the internship

 - BEFORE LEAVING CAMPUS…a mandatory advisement session with Career Services Program Manager is required for all students who intend to participate in a co-op or internship and earn academic credit.

 - BEFORE LEAVING CAMPUS…meet with Career Services Program Manager to verify eligibility and sign the Co-op/Intern Student Agreement

 - Failure to do so will mean the student is ineligible to register for co-op/internship work experience.

 - International students are required to verify eligibility with “Immigration Services” at ERAU before meeting with Career Services

 In order to participate in an official University Co-op/Internship and earn academic credit, students must complete registration/enrollment with Career Services.
 One upper-level open elective credit hour will be awarded to undergraduate students for every 100 clock hours worked, up to a maximum of 6 credits for 15 weeks of full-time employment for the spring or fall semester and 13 weeks for the summer semester for the successful completion of a Cooperative Education/Internship work term.
 Graduate students earn one elective credit hour for every 200 hours of work and are awarded a maximum of 3 credits.
 Co-op credits are applied to required elective credits in student’s major with approval of the department.
 COE may convert open elective credit from an internship to required technical at the time graduation application is submitted.
 Students are charged one (1) credit hour of tuition.

 Top 10 reasons why you will want to and why we encourage you to be registered for your co-op/internship

 - Official Experience 7.
 Financial Aid benefits

 - Transcript notation 8.
 Defer Financial Aid repayments